prathameshtajane/Debian-System-Monitoring-Utility/README.md

 ## Authors
 <a href=“linkedin.com/in/prathamesh-tajane”>Prathamesh Tajane </a>

-See also the list of [contributors](https://github.com/prathameshtajane/Debian-System-Monitoring-Utility/graphs/contributors)who participated in this project.
+See also the list of [contributors](https://github.com/prathameshtajane/Debian-System-Monitoring-Utility/graphs/contributors) who participated in this project.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details